Brunch of kings and queens.

 Preheat oven to 180°C/356°F.

-Slice up your red peppers.
-Add to a baking tray.
+Slice up your red peppers and add to a baking tray.
 Season with salt, pepper and olive oil.
 Roast for 40 minutes until charred and soft.

 Slice up your chorizo.
-Add to a pan, with no oil, and fry from a low to high heat until crispy and the fat has rendered out.
+Add to a pan with no oil and fry on a low heat, gradually building up to a high heat until crispy and the fat has rendered out.

-At this point, add your chorizo to a mixing bowl with your grated potatoes, a large handful of chopped parsley, 2 eggs, 2 spoonfuls of self-raising flour and a sliced onion.
-Season with salt and pepper, and a drizzle of olive oil.
+Add your chorizo to a mixing bowl with your grated potatoes, a large handful of chopped parsley, 2 eggs, 2 spoonfuls of self-raising flour and a sliced onion.
+Season with salt and pepper and a drizzle of olive oil.
 Mix everything together.

 Line a baking tray with a sheet of baking paper.

 Divide your potato mix into 4.
-On the baking tray, mould each quarter into a rösti, and then place the tray in the oven for 50 minutes until the röstis are golden and crispy.
+On the baking tray, mould each quarter into a rösti.
+Place the tray in the oven for 50 minutes until the röstis are golden and crispy.

-On to the romesco sauce.
-Roughly chop up your peppers and add them to a blender, with your almonds, a teaspoon of smoked paprika, a handful of parsley, 3 tablespoons of red wine vinegar and 3 tablespoons of olive oil.
-Season with salt and pepper, and blend until you have a smooth dollopable sauce.
+Romesco sauce time.
+Roughly chop up your peppers and add them to a blender with your almonds, a teaspoon of smoked paprika, a handful of parsley, 3 tablespoons of red wine vinegar and 3 tablespoons of olive oil.
+Season with salt and pepper.
+Blend until you have a smooth dollopable sauce.

 Egg time.
 Heat a pan of water.
 Once simmering, whisk the water to form a whirlpool.
-Once the spinning water has slowed down, add in your egg.
-Cook for 5 minutes, and then remove.
+Once the spinning water has slowed down, add an egg.
+Cook for 5 minutes and remove.

 Take your röstis out of the oven.
-To plate up, add 1 to a plate.
-Top with a generous dollop of romesco sauce, and then add your poached egg.
+For each plate add 1 rösti followed by a generous dollop of romesco sauce and top with your poached egg.
 Top with chopped parsley, a pinch of smoked paprika, salt, pepper and olive oil.
 Tuck in.